joshnesbitt/joshnesbitt/src/content/thought/building-my-own-llm-os.md

 ## What it is

 ctOS is a personal operating system built on top of Claude Code.
 The LLM is the kernel.
-Everything else, calendar, email, Slack, CRM, meeting notes, plugs in as peripherals through MCP servers.
+Everything else (calendar, email, Slack, CRM, meeting notes) plugs in as peripherals through MCP servers.

 The interface is the terminal.
 No app, no dashboard.
 I type commands and the system does the rest.